gouverneurp/eVAS/paper/paper.md

 The resulting file names contain the start time in the format "year|month|day_hour|minute|second_vas.csv", for example "20240206_093809_vas.csv".
 If the application is closed without recording any data, the empty CSV file is deleted on exit.

 <!--- Log file --->
 Although `eVAS` has been implemented to catch errors, unexpected errors are logged in a log.txt file.
-If no error is logged, the log file will be removed if it is empty at the end of the `eVAS` instance.
+If no error is logged, the empty log file will be removed at the end of the `eVAS` instance.
 Common errors, such as a corrupt config.ini file, are caught and useful information is provided to the end user via message boxes.
 A screenshot of an example warning displayed when the configuration file is incorrectly set up can be seen in \autoref{fig:config_warning}.

 ![Warning if the config file is setup wrong.\label{fig:config_warning}](../images/config_warning.png){ width=50% }